Automated Learning (ML)-based System

 Jump to search

-A Machine Learning (ML)-based System is a automated data-driven system that include learning system which implement machine learning algorithms (to solve a machine learning-based task).
+A Automated Learning (ML)-based System is a automated intelligence system that implements machine learning algorithms to solve a automated learning tasks.

 - Context: